Archinamon/android-gradle-aspectj/README.md

 ```

 - `ajc` Allows to define the aspectj runtime jar version manually (1.8.9 current)

-- `defaultIncludeAllJars` Default option to include or exclude all jars simultaneously
-- `includeJarFilter` Name filter to include any jar/aar which name or path satisfies the filter
-- `excludeJarFilter` Name filter to exclude any jar/aar which name or path satisfies the filter

 - `weaveInfo` Enables printing info messages from Aj compiler
 - `addSerialVersionUID` Adds serialVersionUID field for Serializable-implemented aspect classes